AA, AAA, and AAAA Baseball Division Information

 The AA, AAA, and AAAA Divisions are competitive organized baseball leagues for players age 9-11.
 Divisions are age-based and games are played under Little League International rules.
 Kids pitch all games, subject to age-based pitch count regulations for player development.
 There are pre-season player evaluations, and teams are assigned using a draft system within each division.

 How are players assigned to teams?
 Upper division players (ages 9 and up) are assigned to teams based on a coaches’ draft system in mid-March.
 The draft system is design to yield teams of similar overall ability within each age division.
-For this reason, we cannot accept teammate requests for the draft-based age divisions (AA, AAA, Quad-A, and Majors).
+For this reason, we generrally do not accept teammate requests for the draft-based age divisions (AA, AAA, and AAAA).

 When are pre-season player evaluations?
 Evaluations for AA through Intermediate divisions are held the first or second weekend each March.
 Exact dates, times, and locations are set and posted to the LMLL web site home page in February.
 In the evaluations, each player executes a set of standard baseball drills designed to reveal the player’s general ability in the three main areas of hitting, pitching, and fielding.
 Additional details may be posted on the league web site before evaluations are held.